morganmayday/tayen-core/archetypes/maven/mastermind.md

 > fluff text here

 The mastermind's key ability is Knowledge.
-Their primary skills are Manipulate and Read Someone, and they are trained in Ear to the Ground and Command.
+Their primary skills are Manipulate and Read Someone, and they receive a rank in Ear to the Ground and Command.

 | Level | Abilities |
 | ----- | --------- |